YassineIdiri/Qt_CircularAreaChart/README.md

 # Presentation

-## Here is the interface with the question and the possible answers as well as the percentage of correct answer
+## Here is

 ![1](https://github.com/YassineProDev/Qt_CircularAreaChart/assets/120946916/12217039-b34e-4079-a172-c1f302835b22)

-## if your answer is correct you will get the message "correct".
+## You can change the name and value of your variables from the edit menu

 ![2](https://github.com/YassineProDev/Qt_CircularAreaChart/assets/120946916/f8a872b0-af15-4111-b633-b933447feb47)

-## If your answer is wrong the correct answer will be given.
+## Add variables, delete variables, modify the maximum value of variables

 ![3](https://github.com/YassineProDev/Qt_CircularAreaChart/assets/120946916/5fc3303c-4838-4cc0-a43c-484c6a08dc71)